 - How do I give back to my community?

-Launched in collaboration with The Heinz Endowments as part of The Future Readiness Institute, the Lab originally was conceived as a summer preparatory experience at Pittsburgh’s Energy Innovation Center.
-Because of COVID-19, however, it was redesigned as a full-year virtual program that began in October.
+Part of the Future Readiness Institute, a major initiative of The Heinz Endowments and Penn State University, the Lab originally was conceived as a summer preparatory experience at Pittsburgh’s Energy Innovation Center.
+Amid COVID-19, it was redesigned and launched in October as a full-year virtual program.

 By spring, the students will take on team projects aimed at solving a problem in their communities, while building the soft skills that employers seek and that are critical to success.